I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Huge migratory herds present around the Mara River in northern Serengeti

-- Arrival of migratory birds from Europe and Asia begin
+- Arrival of migratory birds from Europe and Asia

 - Weather is unpredictable

-- Showers can be expected but mainly in the afternoons
+- Showers can be expected, but mainly in the afternoons

-What Weather & Temperatures can I Expect in October?
+Weather & Temperatures in October

 Tanzania location | Daytime temperatures | Nighttime temperatures |